fl1d/w0ex.github.io/_pages/curriculum_en.md

 * **Super smart society creation research project**

   For matched student/mentor research themes, students solve interdisciplinary social challenges by jointly conducting social implementation research projects toward creating a super smart society with partner organizations.
-If an interdisciplinary research team is established, a research fund of up to two million yen per year will be allocated.
+If an interdisciplinary research team is established, a research fund of up to two million yen per year will be allocated.<br><br>

 ## Cultivation of global leadership development